01 of 07

-Take a look at this step-by-step for making cuttings.
-In addition, when making cuttings of geraniums, let the cuttings sit overnight, before... planting.
-Allowing the cut end to callus over seems to help the geranium root, rather than rot in the damp soil.
+In addition, when making cuttings of geraniums, let the cuttings sit overnight, before planting.
+Allowing the cut end to callus over seems to help... the geranium root, rather than rot in the damp soil.

 In about 4 to 5 weeks, you should feel some resistance when you gently tug on the cuttings.
 This tells you the cuttings have rooted and are ready to be potted up and grown as houseplants.Continue to 5 of 7 below.